-In Android Wear 2.0, an app can work independently of a phone.
-Users can complete more tasks on a watch, without access to an Android or iOS phone.
+A Wear app can work independently of a phone.
+Users can complete tasks on a watch, without access to an Android or iOS phone.

 Planning Your Apps

 You can use the multiple APK (multi-APK) feature of Google Play to publish more than one APK under the same application listing.
-A watch APK targeting Wear 2.0 should not be embedded in a phone APK.
-For information about setting up your app for distribution through the Play Store, see Packaging and Distributing Wear Apps and How Multiple APKs Work.
+A watch APK should be distributed using that feature; do not embed a watch APK in a phone APK.
+For information about setting up your app for distribution through the Google Play Store, see Packaging and Distributing Wear Apps and How Multiple APKs Work.

 Generally, the minimum and target API level for a standalone app, and for Wear 2.0, is level 25.
 The minimum SDK level can be 23 only if you are using the same APK for Wear 1.0 and 2.0 (and thus have an embedded Wear 1.0 APK).

 Note: Due to a latency issue affecting an app's availability on Wear 1.x watches, if you build a standalone Wear 2.0 APK and will continue to have a Wear 1.0 APK, please do both of the following:

 - Provide a standalone version of the Wear APK, and